Verified [Verified] denotes information that has been published with confirmation of its owing parties.

 The design of this one-story Japanese-style museum mirrors his common art themes of “Buddhism” and “peace”, while also housing a garden designed after the Seto Inland Sea, affixed with a small mound at its center that mimics the view of Hyotanjima from Ikuchi Island.

-At “Oasis”, the museum’s tea lounge, you’ll find a work depicting a camel and caravan walking the desert (Artwork: Shichu no Michi Tenkuu (lit.
+At “Oasis”, the museum’s tea lounge, you’ll find a replica of a painting depicting a camel and caravan walking the desert (Artwork: Shichu no Michi Tenkuu (lit.
 Sky over the Silk Road)), set in a complementary wooden-made space.
 The menu features seasonal citrus items from the Setouchi area you won’t want to miss.

 ※Ikuo Hirayama painted “Fifty-three Stages on the Shimanami Highway”, a collection of 60 different water color pieces in commemoration of the opening of the Shimanami Highway.
 The sketches depict different points of interest between Onomichi (Hiroshima) and Imbarari (Ehime), which you can see baked into ceramic panel sculptures at each spot.